Asian health overview

 Spiritual or religious model

-This model is includes the concept that good health is thought to occur when one is fulfilling the requirements of one's faith, while poor health means one has not been true to their faith.
+This model is includes the concept that good health is thought to occur when you're fulfilling the requirements of your faith, while poor health means you haven't been true to your faith and you're being punished.

 Humoral or balance model